Underworld

 A novel by Don DeLillo

 Nominated for the National Book Award.
 Garnered 11 votes (second highest total) in the New York Times poll of writers for the "Best Work of American Fiction in the past 25 years" in May 2006.
-Placed in The Guardian's 2015 list of 100 best novels.
+Placed in The Guardian's 2015 list of 100 best novels, and in 2024 appeared in both The Atlantic's Great American Novels listing and in Simon & Schuster's 100 - an anniversary list for their 100th anniversary.

 Published by Scribner, 1997, 827 pages.
 Jacket photo by André Kertész, 1972.